Development of sodium-ion batteries using additive manufacturing

 About the project

-The project "3DPrintBatt - Sustainable, flexible additive manufacturing technology for solid-state sodium-ion batteries" started in March 2022 and will run until February 2025.
-It is funded by the German Federal Ministry for Economic Affairs and Climate Action with a total budget of 25 million euros (funding code 16BZF351C), and Fraunhofer IFAM is involved with a budget of 2.5 million euros.
-Approximately 500,000 euros will be invested in a new innovation line for the production of solid state sodium ion cells and will be set up at the institute.
+The project “3DPrintBatt - Sustainable, flexible additive manufacturing technology for sodium-ion solid-state batteries” was launched in March 2022 and will run until December 2027.
+It is funded by the German Federal Ministry for Economic Affairs and Climate Protection with a total budget of 25 million euros (funding code 16BZF351C), with Fraunhofer IFAM contributing a budget of 5.5 million euros.
+Approximately 500,000 euros will be invested in a new innovation line for the production of solid-state sodium-ion cells and set up at the institute.